getify/foi-lang/formalization-work/Foi-Specification.md

 f(1, , ...mid);                          // 1, skip, 4, 5, 6
 ```

 Spread is positional-only: it is not admitted in a named-argument call (§3.10.6).
-A call's argument list is either entirely positional (with optional skip slots and spreads) or entirely named — never mixed.
+A call's argument list is either entirely positional (with optional skip slots and spreads) or entirely named; they're never mixed.

 **Open:** Whether a Record with named slots whose names correspond to parameters may be spread into a call as a named-argument expansion (`f(...rec)`) is undecided.
 The current spec rejects all Record spread; admitting a named-arg form remains under consideration.